2022 Australian Open men's singles draw, scores - Tennis

 Then there’s Nadal, now the lone past Australian Open in the field and originally seeded sixth.
 The Spaniard is playing his first major since the 2021 French Open.
 He missed Wimbledon, the Olympics and the U.S. Open for physical reasons, ultimately ending his season early due to a foot injury.

-Federer (knee surgery) will miss the Australian Open for a second consecutive year.
+Federer (knee surgery) misses the Australian Open for a second consecutive year.

 MORE: Australian Open Women’s Draw